LaurentEsingle/LaurentEsingle.github.io/download.markdown

 veeQuery runs in a docker container.
 A container platform is needed to host the application, such as docker or kubernetes.

-Get the image from dockerhub: ***Link will be available starting Sunday, April 25th, 2021***
+Get the image from dockerhub: **[https://hub.docker.com/r/vquery/veequery-free](https://hub.docker.com/r/vquery/veequery-free)**

 or

-Download the image with the following docker command: ***Link will be available starting Sunday, April 25th, 2021***
+Download the image with the following docker command: **docker pull vquery/veequery-free**

 There are many ways to set up veeQuery, especially in an enterprise context where security, high availability and scalability are needed.
 In this guide we will focus on the installation of the free version of veeQuery which is more suited for personal use.
 For more information on the differences between the free version and the full version please visit "About" tab.